 In "Lois Strikes Back", after Reese gets pranked by a band of Alpha Bitches, Lois briefly turns into a Vigilante Woman and torments the girls to the point that they lose the things they cherished the most, e.g. a girl named Kristin having her hair shaved off due to getting gum on her head.
 Malcolm wasn't pleased.

 Keep Circulating the Tapes: The music to the show costs far too much to re-license, so DVDs haven't come out after the first season.
 It is available for streaming through Netflix and Amazon Prime, though, so presumably that legally counts as "broadcasting" under the original license.
+In the UK, however, all of the seasons have been released.

 Know Your Vines: After a huge fight and emotional breakdown with an unrequited love interest in a forest, Malcolm dries his tears with some leaves he found.
 The girl he is with tells him he's using poison oak.
 We see a rather disturbing shot of his face a little later, which resembles the character No-Face in Twisted Metal Black.